hubtype/botonic/docs/docs/webchat/webchat-enable.md

 export const webchat = { visibility: true }
 ```

-2. To be able to enable or disable the webchat, you can define the webchat view with a function that returns `true` (visible) or `false` (not visible).
+2. To control the webchat visibility, you can define the webchat view with a function that returns `true` (visible) or `false` (not visible).

 ```javascript
 Botonic.render(document.getElementById('root'), {